SA-Butler/credit-risk-classification/Credit_Risk/report-template.md

 ## Overview of the Analysis

-The analysis described in this report describes the machine learning techniques used to meet the challenge, the results obtained, and the conclusions drawn based on the findings.
+The analysis in this report describes the machine learning techniques used to meet the challenge, the results obtained and the conclusions drawn, based on the findings.

 Purpose:
 The purpose of the challenge was to evaluate machine learning models on loan risk.
 The starting point for the analysis was the resource dataset that contained historical lending activity from a peer to peer lending services company.
 The aim was to build a model that can identify the creditworthiness of borrowers.